hameedmd/cracker/README.md

 # cracker
-workout all possible combinations of inputted characters /n need to make it more safisticated
+workout all possible combinations of inputted characters, need to make it more safisticated